 Behind The Badge, Who We Are: Community Services Officer Jimenez

 When asked why she chose to work in law enforcement she provided two references: the first being Sir Isaac Newton’s third law which states that for every action (force) in nature there is an equal and opposite reaction, first presented in his work the “Principia Mathematica Philosophiae Naturalis” in 1686.
 The second is Dr. Edmond Locard’s exchange principle which states every contact leaves a trace, one of the founding principles of forensic science.
-Both references formed CSO Jimenez’ philosophy of using what you have learned to help others.
+Both references formed Jimenez’ philosophy of using what you have learned to help others.